su-mt4007/su-mt4007.github.io/about.md

 the web!

 The teacher of the course is [Taariq Nazar](https://www.su.se/english/profiles/tana2011-1.618737).

+*On the bottom of each page on this website you will be able to make suggestions on the page if you feel like anything is unclear on the specific page or plain wrong.
+It can be anything from spelling mistakes to unclear formulations.
+We recommend that you do this.*

 Finally, we should give credit where it is due. **This course is based on ideas & material developed by Martin Sköld, Erik Thorsén, Michael Höhle and Felix